oidc-sweden/specifications/openid-fed-profile.md

 "OpenID Connect Dynamic Client Registration", \[[OpenID.Registration](#openid-registration)\], and "OAuth 2.0 Dynamic Client Registration Protocol", \[[RFC7591](#rfc7591)\], specify how a client registers at an OpenID Provider or an OAuth 2.0 Authorization Server.
 Such registrations are performed in a peer-to-peer manner, where a client is registered with a single service.
 A given client's registration at another service may differ in naming, metadata, and security mechanisms.

-In a federative context, however, a client does not register with a specific service.
+In a registration against a federation, a client does not register with a specific service.
 Instead, it registers within the federation itself.
 This fact implies that the registration data for a client joining the federation needs to be generic in a sense that the registration does not presupposes a particular peer service.

-Consequently, an OpenID Provider or an OAuth 2.0 Authorization Server functioning within a federation must be prepared to accept, and incorporate the metadata of an already registered client, to its service configuration.
+Consequently, an OpenID Provider or an OAuth 2.0 Authorization Server compliant with this profile MUST be prepared to accept, and incorporate the metadata of an already registered client, to its service configuration.

-> Items to over:
+> Items to cover:
 >
-> - Write about "registration to the federation" as opposed to "registration at an OP or AS", i.e., registration according section 12 of \[[OpenID.Registration](#openid-registration)\] vs. registration at a Federaion Registration Entity (intermediate).
+> - The role of a registration entity.
->     - The latter enables "federation like" registration.
-In these cases we need to have a mechanism to notify OPs and AS:s that a new entity has been added ...
+> - Notification to OP/AS that a new client has been added.
+Out of scope, but should be mentioned.
-> - Hosted entity statements.
-Why and what is needed.
-Requires use of resolvers.
-Will point at extension.

-Registration policy.
-I constraining mechanism ...
+> - Registration policy.
+Constraining mechanism ...
-Utökning: ID för policy.
+> - ID for policy.
 Supported registration policies.

-Eget kapitel för lagring av Entity Configuration.

 <a name="resolving-metadata-and-trust-marks"></a>